Nashville-Public-Library/bedework-guide/docs/add-events/title.md

 - :x: Preschool Story Time: Nashville Ballet presents Ferdinand the Bull

 ## READing Paws
-Use this spelling and title for all READing Paws programs.
+Use this capital spelling and title for all READing Paws programs.
-- If you want to include a subtitle, include it after READing Paws (e.g., READing Paws: Read with Snickers).

 ## By Appointment Only
 Events should suggest that they are such in their titles.